KayTrust/kaytrust.github.io/docs/Specs/Credential-Status-ERC721.md

 ## Status validation

 As [stated in the VC data model](https://w3c.github.io/vc-data-model/#status-0), a verifier may decide to apply their own rules on the status of a credential.
 In the case of an ERC721 status, some of the rules might include:
-- Verify that the non-fungible token is still valid inside the smart contract, i.e. that it hasn't been destroyed.
+- The non-fungible token must still valid inside the smart contract, i.e. that it hasn't been destroyed.
-- Verify that current owner is a particular address of interest.
+- Current owner must be in a green list of addresses.
-- Verify that current owner is **not** a particular address of interest.
+- Current owner must **not** be in a red list of addresses.

 ## Example use cases